 A good way of becoming celibate is to make a point of correcting other people’s grammar.
 A great way to dissuade people from your argument is to make petty criticisms of the opposing side.
-That’s why, if you want to understand an argument, get to the heart of the matter, have a useful discussion, and even persuade people to your point of view, it’s important to be charitable.
+That’s why, if you want to understand an argument, have a useful discussion, and even persuade people to your point of view, it’s important to be charitable.

-Here’s what I mean by charitable: genuinely wanting to understand why the other person is taking this (seemingly ridiculous) point of view.
-It means putting their argument in its best light, acknowledging their good points, giving their words a positive interpretation when they were vague or could have meant multiple things, and letting minor or irrelevant inaccuracies go unchallenged.
+Here’s what I mean by charitable.
+You genuinely want to understand why the other person is taking this (seemingly ridiculous) point of view.
+It means putting their argument in its best light, acknowledging their good points.
+It means giving imprecise words a positive interpretation, and letting minor inaccuracies go unchallenged.

-If you’ve had the wherewithal to do that, your version of the other person’s argument should look like a good one, or at least not the ramblings of a lunatic that your inner uncharitable argument buster was tempted to portray.
+If you’ve had the wherewithal to do that, your version of the other person’s argument should look like a good one.
+Or at least it shouldn’t resemble the ramblings of a lunatic that your inner uncharitable argument buster was tempted to portray.

 Here’s an example argument that’s been doing the rounds following the UK’s seemingly never-ending EU referendum post mortem.
-It’s an analysis by the YouGov polling organisation that argued young people would be hard done by a Leave vote.
-It’s usually quoted by under-40s alongside comments about not giving up seats on buses.
+This analysis by the YouGov polling organisation argued young people would be hard done by a Leave vote.
+Under-40s quote it alongside comments about not giving up seats on buses.

 Even leaving aside the clunky use of font sizes for graphical effect, logic busters tore this to pieces:

-- The analysis is wrong because YouGov should have used conditional probabilities for life expectancy (your life expectancy goes up with every year you survive)
+- The analysis is wrong.
+YouGov should have used conditional probabilities for life expectancy (your life expectancy goes up with every year you survive)

 - The bands are deceptive because they aren’t the same size, especially the tiny but extreme 18-24 band